surol/ng2-resrc/README.md

 ### Field Errors

 Rike contains an implementation of error handler, which treats JSON responses in a predefined format as input field errors, if possible.
-Otherwise it handles reports errors in a generic way.
+Otherwise it handles errors in a generic way.

 The expected error response format is following JSON:
 ```